Secured-Finance/stablecoin-sdk/docs/sdk/lib-base.populatedredemption.md

 </td><td>

-Maximum amount of LUSD that is currently redeemable from `attemptedLUSDAmount`<!-- -->.
+Maximum amount of DebtToken that is currently redeemable from `attemptedDebtTokenAmount`<!-- -->.

 </td></tr>